freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 160.1

+You now have one file in staging and one that is untracked.
 Add the new file you created to the staging area.

 #### HINTS